OneSila/onekeyr.ing/docs/developers/creating new apps.md

 The new model will also come with django dirtyfields exposed by default and have it's save() method replaced with save(fore_save=False)

-This means that OneSila will only truly save if the data has changed.
+This means that OnekeyrIng will only truly save if the data has changed.
 Otherwise, nothing will happen unless you manually call the `save(force_save=True)`.

 !!! tip
-    Remember, OneSila will only save() if the data has changed.
+    Remember, OnekeyrIng will only save() if the data has changed.
     Unless specified it should trigger an empty save.

 ### Shared Models